vedderb/bldc/lispBM/README.md

-'foc-sl-openloop-time   ; Stay in openloop for this amount of time 'foc-temp-comp          ; Use observer temperature compensation 'foc-temp-comp-base-temp ; Temperature at which parameters were measured 'foc-fw-current-max     ; Maximum field weakening current (Added in FW 6.05) 'foc-fw-duty-start      ; Duty where field weakening starts (Added in FW 6.05) 'min-speed              ; Minimum speed in meters per second (a negative value)
+'foc-sl-openloop-time   ; Stay in openloop for this amount of time 'foc-temp-comp          ; Use observer temperature compensation 'foc-temp-comp-base-temp ; Temperature at which parameters were measured 'foc-offsets-cal-on-boot ; Measure offsets at boot (Added in FW 6.05) 'foc-fw-current-max     ; Maximum field weakening current (Added in FW 6.05) 'foc-fw-duty-start      ; Duty where field weakening starts (Added in FW 6.05) 'min-speed              ; Minimum speed in meters per second (a negative value)